nadir278/3D-File-Displayer/README.md

 The GUI section was given to us.
 To review the code open main.c
 To run the code make sure to download the folder "LabProjectWithGlut_VS2019" and run "LabProjectWithGlut.sln".
+When running left click and drag to turn the object.
+Right-click for more options.